Help Center

 How can it help my website?

-Setka Editor WordPress plugin supports integration with the AMP for WordPress plugin.
+Setka Editor WordPress plugin supports integration with the plugin.
 If both of those plugins are installed on your website, they increase the loading speed of mobile versions of posts, created in Setka Editor, while retaining stylistic and branding elements.

 Your WordPress theme should also be AMP-compatible.